azureprizm/TV_Renamer/README.md

 2. Read MKV metadata using `mkvmerge -J`.
 3. Estimate the number of episodes from the total runtime.
 4. Look for chapter markers near expected episode boundaries.
+5. Fall back to evenly spaced runtime splits if chapter markers are missing.
-5. Show the proposed split timestamps.
+6. Show the proposed split timestamps.
-6. Ask for confirmation before splitting.
+7. Ask for confirmation before splitting.
-7. Rename and move each split episode sequentially.
+8. Rename and move each split episode sequentially.

 Example: